John G. Hanna

-At least two boats of Hanna's design have circumnavigated the world twice.
-Jean Gau in the Atom; and Tom Steele in the Adios.
-(Don Holm, The Circumnavigators: small boat voyagers of modern times [Hoboken, NJ: Prentice Hall, 1974], page 355).
+At least two boats of Hanna's design have circumnavigated the world twice: Jean Gau in the Atom; and Tom Steele in the Adios.

 Hanna was a gifted small vessel designer, but perhaps his greatest strength -and weakness- was as a writer and critic of other's designs.
 He was let go by the Rudder after a drawn-out feud with L. Francis Herreshoff, who was also a columnist there, and debated acerbically with Thomas C. Gillmer over Tahiti's design antecedents, as well as with Philip Rhodes, and Howard Chapelle.